Hiemdier/442nd-recuitment-page/README.md

-# 442nd-recuitment-page
+# 442nd Recuitment Webpage

+## Description

-Recruitment webpage for the 442nd Siege Battalion Arma 3 StarSim unit.
-This is a work-in-progress page.
+This is the Work-In-Progress 442nd Siege Battalion Arma3 StarSim recuitment webpage.
+This webpage is going to become a full website for the 442nd SB.
+Currently just a simple HTML and CSS file.